michaelzhestkov/data-project/README.md

-### Advanced Project
+### Java Project

 ### April 20

-An advanced Project which includes 4 branches(for master and general-project)
+An Java Project which is branch of master branch.

 * Git
 * Java 7